 Amanda Serfozo

-With nearly 15 years of experience leading UX content strategy, research, and design operations for organizations like Capital One, U.S. Digital Response, TeamCare, Housing Works, Phase 3 Marketing (Coca-Cola, Disney, Georgia-Pacific), as well as her first emotive storytelling studio, Lexicontent, Amanda combines deep expertise with a principled approach to building better products with heart and clarity.
+With nearly 15 years leading UX content strategy, research, and design operations across organizations like Capital One, U.S. Digital Response, TeamCare, Housing Works, and Phase 3 Marketing (Coca-Cola, Disney, Georgia-Pacific), Amanda brings both structure and soul to every engagement.
+Her background also includes founding Lexicontent, her first six-figure emotive storytelling studio, and coaching hundreds of designers through career pivots and leadership growth through the UX Content Collective.

-Amanda has been featured on Branding Magazine’s Think Editorial podcast, invited to speak at Vanderbilt University’s Owen Graduate School of Management, and co-leads the Making Sense of Relationships community at The Sensemaker’s Club, founded by renowned information architect Abby Covert.
+A graduate of Emory University, Amanda also studied Systems Design at Cornell University and Trauma-Informed Design at UC Berkeley.
+She has been featured on Branding Magazine’s Think Editorial podcast, invited to speak at Vanderbilt University’s Owen Graduate School of Management, and co-leads the “Making Sense of Relationships” community at The Sensemakers Club, founded by renowned information architect Abby Covert.

 The name FOZO calls forward Amanda’s own last name — a quiet tribute to the legacy she carries and the systems she’s shaped as part of her life’s work.
 As the first in her family to champion language access and carry forward a legacy of systems thinking, FOZO is Amanda’s tribute to those that shaped her, and a declaration towards the kind of future she’s intent on building.